CHC Helikopter Service Flight 241: Investigation

 The Norwegian Accident Investigation Board (AIBN) is responsible for investigating aviation accidents in Norway.
 The British Air Accidents Investigation Branch (AAIB) and French Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA) each dispatched a team of investigators to Norway to assist the AIBN in its investigation.
 Representatives from Airbus Helicopters and engine manufacturer Turbomeca were part of the BEA team.
 The European Aviation Safety Agency (EASA) also participated in the investigation.

 The aircraft's combined cockpit voice recorder (CVR) and flight data recorder (FDR) was sent to the AAIB in the United Kingdom for data retrieval.
 Data were successfully downloaded on 1 May and sent back to the AIBN which confirmed that the received data were of good quality and useful for further investigation.

-On 1 May, the BBC reported that the helicopter had been forced to land on 26 April, over fears of a technical problem after a cockpit warning light had illuminated a few minutes into a flight.
+In May the BBC reported an earlier issue when the helicopter had returned to base in late April after the illumination of a cockpit warning light.

 In a press conference on 3 May, the AIBN stated that the initial investigation and analysis of data from the combined FDR and CVR convinced them that pilot error could be ruled out and that there were no indications of any malfunction until one second before the end of the recording, which they assumed was the moment when the rotor detached.
 An AIBN spokesman said the accident was down to a technical fault and "not an accident caused by human error".
 Later that day Airbus Helicopters updated their press release bulletin with a request for verification of the correct installation of all main gearbox suspension bar attachments for the EC225LP.
 They also stated that "similar measures will be published shortly for the EC725AP in a specific ASB" (Alert Service Bulletin).

 Within a week of the accident, an underwater sled with magnets had been developed and deployed to find small critical metal fragments from gearbox and bearings to support the investigations.

 On 27 May the AIBN confirmed that scenarios under consideration included failure of epicyclic module, suspension bar (lift strut) attachment and MGB (gearbox) conical housing.
 On the same day Airbus Helicopters updated their press release bulletin and stated that in their opinion only failure of the attachment of a suspension bar could be assessed as probable based on the information available by that date, an opinion also stated by Airbus during a safety meeting on 20 May.